bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 ## Docker and Docker Toolbox

 On linux, you can install each package individually.
-On OSX and Windows, installing Toolbox will install everything else you need.
+On OSX and Windows, installing Toolbox will install everything you need.

 I'm going to leave the installing to the [fine documentation on the docker website](https://docs.docker.com/engine/installation/), as it's pretty comprehensive, and the instructions change from version to version.